ceparazia/SQTP/docs/Event Snapshots.md

 ??? note "(っ'ヮ'c)"
     ~~Wow, mouthwatering caramel!~~

-  The yam and sugar are tightly bonded together, forming a hard...hmm...statue?
-We tried placing the plate upside down, and the dish remain still and didn't fall...
+  The yam and sugar are tightly bonded together, forming a hard...hmm...**statue**?
+We tried placing the plate upside down, and the dish remain still and DIDN'T FALL...

   Luckily, we managed to find substitutional methods for steaming like boiling, and thus successfully finished the thrilling cooking.

 ???+ tip "( ≧ᗜ≦)"
     The hilarious part?
 We take the kitchen catastrophe on the event, and multiple people actually eyed that culinary trainwreck with interest and asked for a taste(˶°ㅁ°)!!

-  Speaking of which, presently the statue is still kept as a memorial by one of our group member.
-It remains intact so far as months have passed...
+  Speaking of which, presently the **statue** is still kept as a memorial by one of our group member.
+It **REMAINS INTACT** so far as months have passed...

-## Offstage Stories

-Our Great Efforts

-我们团队为本次活动投入了许多努力和心思，只为让我们的外国朋友更好地体会我们的特色美食！

-我们的努力包括：

-### 食材调研

-为了达到想要的软绵口感，我们选取铁棍山药作为奶油山药泥的主要原料。为了保证在活动前能够有足够的山药原料，我们的主厨考察了校园周边的菜市场

-### 提前试验

-奶油山药泥的新奇对我们而言也有着巨大的吸引力！我们的主厨先在自己家中尝试了一次，并用蒸锅取得了非常好的成果！

-然后，我们的主厨用wok制作了糖桂花。这次试验中，他没有控制好白砂糖和水的比例，加入了过多的水，只能在中途又加入大量白砂糖作为补救。这次失误为我们团队提供了宝贵的经验，使得我们在活动前夜的制作中严格限制了制作糖桂花时加的水量

-### 厨房考察

-预约校园毕至居厨房后，我们的主厨提前一周考察了厨房的配置。结合自己在家里试验的经历，他确认这个厨房有基本的厨具、冰箱、微波炉、烤箱、电磁炉、电饭煲，由此对活动前的烹饪更加有了信心。

-### 器具配置

-### 其他巧思

-### 活动前夜

-活动前一天晚上，我们在毕至居进行了奶油山药泥以及糖桂花的制作

-遗憾的是，我们主厨没有仔细确认该厨房的器皿是否适配我们将要进行的烹饪操作。在活动前夜，尽管他已经尽可能地考虑到厨房情况，从家里带了蒸屉，并且买了金属三脚蒸架，但是在实际操作时遇到了困难：

-家里带来的蒸屉太大，无法放入这个厨房的电饭煲；买的金属蒸架太高，无法放入电磁炉并盖上锅盖。

-这样以来，我们烹饪过程中最重要的蒸这一步就遇到了巨大的挑战。

-为此，我们团队的成员没有泄气，而是积极地寻求解决方法。

-我们用一次性筷子搭建高度合适的简易蒸架以放进电磁炉；我们尝试用烤箱、微波炉烘烤，用电饭煲水煮这些方法替代蒸的操作……

-在我们的努力下，我们成功克服了客观条件上的困难，得到了预期的软绵山药口感。

-当我们结束一晚上紧张忙碌的烹饪工作，对厨房进行打扫和整理时，我们团队都感到无与伦比的喜悦和满足！